 Furthermore, we are not to talk incessantly saying nothing (Proverbs 10:19.
 Proverbs 13:3.
 Proverbs 15:14.
 Ecclesiastes 5:3.
 Matthew 12:36.
 Proverbs 17:27.
 1 Timothy 6:20 ).
 While through willpower we may be able to fake that we only speak words of blessing; nevertheless, when we are emotionally distraught what we have in our spiritual heart will come out of our mouths (Luke 6:45).
 Certainly, use willpower for the immediate fix of not using inappropriate speech; however, realize that long term correction requires you to change what you are thinking about because it is what you think about that goes into your spiritual heart (1) and ultimately out of your mouth (Philippians 4:8.
 Matthew 15:19).

 The Opportunity of Blessing for Keeping the Commandment

-(2) This blog is dedicated to my father the Rev. James H. Warren, Sr. ("Jim") that retired in 2012 from being a church pastor at the age of 77 years.
-He entered the pastorate ministry at the age of 35 and was faithfully married to my mother Faye R. Warren for 61 years, raised four children and has lived a scandal free life.
+(2) This blog is dedicated to my father the Rev. Jim Warren (December 9, 1934 – February 11, 2018) that retired in 2012 from being a church pastor at the age of 77 years.
+He entered the pastorate ministry at the age of 35 and was faithfully married to my mother Faye Warren (March 27, 1938 – August 23, 2016) for 61 years, raised four children, and lived a scandal-free life.
 Dad, thanks for the great example of being a man of God!
-May my life bring honor to God's name and to your name.
+He taught me at a young age to reserve certain words (e.g., awesome) only for describing God.
+May my life bring honor to God’s name and to your name.